 - Make sure your waffle iron is preheated and turned up to maximum heat.

-How do you store and reheat chaffles?
+How to store and reheat chaffles

 Cook your chaffles as usual.
 Allow to cool completely.